ralfbecher/tableau-neo4j-wdc/README.md

-# Neo4j Web Data Connector v2.0
+# Neo4j Web Data Connector v2.3

-This Tableau WDC implements WDC version 2.1.2 and can be used with Tableau v10.1 or later and Neo4j v3.0.4 or later:
+This Tableau WDC implements WDC v2.3.0 and can be used with Tableau v10.4 or later and Neo4j v3.0.4 or later:

 [https://tableau.github.io/webdataconnector/docs/wdc_library_versions](https://tableau.github.io/webdataconnector/docs/wdc_library_versions)